Skip to content

 To store a message simply choose “Add to Messages Clipboard” in the context menu of the message area:

-and enter a logical name for the message
+and enter a logical name for the message.

 A new message tile is created and the button to send the message is labeled according to the entered logical name.

-See the Message Clipboard in action here:
+See the MQTT.fx Message Clipboard in Action

 A closer look at the topic subscription bar: